 That said, the greatest weakness of working with an SEO company is that they might be restricted in the kind of tasks that they can do for you.
 For instance, if you need your website re-designed or a non-SEO task performed, you’ll have to hire another person/agency to help.

 4. A Full Service SEO Agency

 With an agency, you’ll most likely have one main point of contact, which will ideally manage your account and ensure proper coordination in all the services that you request.
 This lets you execute any digital marketing strategies on your sleeve successfully, and achieve your unique marketing goals.
-Plus, when you outsource your SEO to a full service SEO agency, you will be working with them closely on a regular basis.
+Plus, when you outsource your SEO to full service SEO firms, you will be working with them closely on a regular basis.

 As part of the service, your consultant will research about your industry and what makes your business unique.
 Ideally, they will become an extension to your marketing department, which should take a great deal of weight off your shoulders.